Photograph of Vintage Cola OLIPOP

 Enjoy a Can of OLIPOP

 At OLIPOP, we’re working hard to fuel your microbiome and improve your digestive health.
-One can of delicious soda contains 9g of dietary fiber and other microbiome-supporting ingredients such as marshmallow root, chicory root, nopal cactus, cassava root, kudzu root, and Jerusalem artichoke.
+One can of delicious soda contains dietary fiber and other microbiome-supporting ingredients such as marshmallow root, chicory root, nopal cactus, cassava root, kudzu root, and Jerusalem artichoke.

 These ingredients make up 32% of the daily value of fiber.
 This helps keep things moving like normal, even when you’re traveling.
 So, as you try out these other methods of supporting your digestive health while on the road, make sure to also pick up a can of OLIPOP.